PMP Exam Preparation (92 Blogs) Become a Certified Professional

 13. What is your leadership style?

-Leadership is a quality that every project manager must possess.
+Every project manager must possess leadership.
 Every leader has his own leadership style to guide his team.
-The leadership style refers to a leader’s characteristic behavior while directing, motivating, guiding, and managing his team to bring the best out of them.
-In a project, they hold the responsibility to motivate others for better performance, creation, and innovation.
+Leadership style refers to a leader’s characteristic behavior while directing, motivating, guiding, and managing his team to bring the best out of them.
+In a project, leaders hold the responsibility to motivate others for better performance, creation, and innovation.

 Leadership Styles - Project Manager Interview Question - Edureka